 How Much Money Do You Need to Start Dropshipping?

 One of the major benefits of dropshipping is that it does not cost a lot to get started.
 In fact, you can have a store up and running for free for the first 14 days (with a Shopify Free Trial).
+You can get this offer by clicking here.

 I actually explain the full breakdown of your expected costs in this article, but dropshipping is one of the cheapest businesses to start.